Privacy Policy

 Under the IPA personal information is defined as “information or an opinion about an identified individual or an individual who is reasonably identifiable from the information or opinion —

-QTC has a responsibility to protect the privacy and confidentiality of personal information it collects and holds.
+QTC has a responsibility to protect the personal information it collects and holds.
 QTC maintains physical, electronic and procedural safeguards that comply with applicable legal standards to secure such information from unauthorised access, use, disclosure, alteration, and destruction.

-Personal information that is kept by QTC is accessible only to authorised QTC staff who are appropriately trained and bound by confidentiality obligations to QTC when performing their duties.
+Personal information that is kept by QTC is accessible only to authorised QTC staff who are appropriately trained and bound by confidentiality obligations to QTC when performing their duties, and to the third parties QTC discloses that information to as set out in this document.

 The IPA is not intended to prevent access to, or amendment of, documents under other laws or administrative schemes.
-In some circumstances, QTC’s obligations to provide access are suspended where QTC is required or authorised to refuse access under any state law, such as where a police investigation requires secrecy to be maintained.
+In some circumstances, QTC’s obligations to provide access to your personal information are suspended where QTC is required or authorised to refuse access under any state law, such as where a police investigation requires secrecy to be maintained.

 In addition, QTC is exempt from the Right to Information Act 2009 (RTI Act) in relation to its borrowing, liability and asset management related functions.